25 Trivia Quiz Questions and Answers – The Ultimate Online Trivia Quiz 2018

 Answer: When in Rome, do as the Romans do.

 23. If Umami is the fifth, what are the other four?

 Answer: Sometime back, Umami was officially accepted as the fifth basic taste.
 Therefore, the other four are sour, salty, bitter and sweet.

-Answer: Pied Piper of Hamelin, luring away the children of the town of Hamelin.
+Answer: Pied Piper of Hamelin, luring away the children of the town of Ham.